What do you do?

 Can you tell us about your previous work experience?

-I have over twelve years’ experience in process engineering and pharmaceutical projects.
+I have over thirteen years’ experience in process engineering and pharmaceutical projects.
 I spent a number of years in industry performing a range of technical roles within Wyeth Newbridge, SP Rathdrum and most recently as a Product Team Leader in MSD Ballydine.

 Other previous positions include Process Development Engineer, Project Engineer and Senior Process Engineer.